Back Injury Claims: Solicitor explains the amounts of compensation you can claim for your back injuries caused in a UK accident

 Back injury claims therefore normally refer to claims for compensation when your lower of mid spine is injured in an accident or as a result of medical negligence.

-What are the most common accidents which cause back injury claims?
+What are the most common accidents which can cause back injuries?

 There are many different types of accident which can give rise to back injury claims, which include: